 - For everyday sculpting of things that will stay on a shelf, Super Sculpey does well.

-- If you’re sculpting cartoon figurines, choose Premo, Kato, Fimo Professional, or Fimo Soft.
+- If you’re sculpting chubby cartoon figurines, choose Premo, Kato, Fimo Professional, CosClay, or Papa’s Clay.

-- If you have hot hands and need a stiff clay, Kato Polyclay is wonderful.
+- If you have hot hands and need stiff clay, Kato Polyclay is wonderful.

 - For arthritic hands or disabilities, choose Souffle.